Suzani embroidery is a unique traditional craft and art practiced by women living in Central Asia.

 Under Soviet rule the traditional making of suzani was for a period suppressed.
 It is therefore a wondrous celebration that this unique craft has been brought to life again since the early 90's .
 The very root of suzani creations is believed to be in the Fergana Valley and spreads across eastern Uzbekistan, Kyrgyzstan and Tajikistan, and the term "suzani" is derived from the Persian word for needle and needlework "suzanikari".

 Suzani tells the enduring story of a mother's love for her daughter and the beautiful handcrafted dowry pieces that they laboriously created together for her wedding day to bring wellbeing into her married life ahead.
-When a little girl was old enough, she would be taught the art and secrets of embroidery and she would then set out to start creating her own dowry pieces.
-She would present them to her groom and his family on her wedding day.
-The young girl and her mother's dreams for her life ahead was lovingly captured in these magical cloths together as she grew up.
+When a little girl was old enough, she would be taught the art and secrets of embroidery and she would then set out to start creating her own dowry pieces and present them to her groom and his family on her wedding day.
+Their dreams for her life ahead was lovingly captured in these magical cloths together as she grew up.
 Various dowry pieces in silk or cotton formed part of the wedding ceremony as canopies and head dresses, before they became important adornments in the wedding chamber and after in the new home.
-Beautiful embroidery work was very highly esteemed, and could earn women great respect in her new husband's family and in their community.
+Beautiful embroidery work was highly esteemed, and could earn women great respect in her new husband's family and in their community.

-In every authentic Suzani, you will find a small deliberate fault or unfinished area, as a reminder that man is not without mistakes, and also expresses the dream of the mother that her daughter will be then be inspired to continue in the art of suzani embroidery and creation.
+In every authentic Suzani, you will find a small deliberate fault or unfinished area, as a reminder that man is not without mistakes, and also expresses the dream of the mother that her daughter will be then be inspired to “finish” the Suzani and continue in the art of suzani embroidery.

-Traditionally grandmothers passed on her family's embroidery secrets and own Suzani designs to a younger woman in her family before she died.
-Alternatively it was believed she would share her magical talents in a dream if it happened that she died too suddenly.
+Traditionally grandmothers passed on her family's embroidery secrets and own designs to a younger woman in her family before she died.
+Alternatively it was believed she would share her magical talents in a dream if she died too suddenly.

 Special rituals and festivals were regularly held in honor of past revered embroiderers.

-Suzanis of each region have their own local very distinctive features, but many designs and motifs have become intermingled and merged between areas also, often making it quite difficult to identify exactly where some suzanis originate from.
+Each region have their own local very distinctive design features, but many of these have become intermingled and merged between areas.
+This can often make it quite difficult to identify exactly where some suzanis originate from.

 Often the meanings of the more ancient inherited symbols may have been lost and forgotten, but are still being used as decorative elements in contemporary suzani design.
 They can still carry a powerful message to those who understand them still.